- Code ASIA6074

 Upon successful completion, students will have the knowledge and skills to:

-- Understand the roots and outcomes of some of the primary idiosyncracies of East Asian popular culture;
+- Understand the roots and outcomes of some of the primary idiosyncrasies of East Asian popular culture;

-- Discuss and question popular practical and theoretical paradigms that apply in cultural studies, and evaluate their merits and shortcomings;
+- Apply major paradigms in cultural studies, and evaluate their merits and shortcomings;

-- Examine the historical, social and cultural environments that produce pop products and apply this knowledge to produce critical analyses;
+- Examine the historical, social and cultural environments that lead to developments in popular culture;

-- Construct persuasive hypotheses regarding the root causes of fan behavior and consumption patterns;
+- Analyse the root causes of fan behaviour and consumption patterns;

-- Publicly present and defend ideas and positions.
+- Orally present and defend ideas and positions.

 This is a co-taught course.
 Any cap on enrolments in one course applies to both courses combined.